kyr0/libsharedmemory/README.md

 # `libsharedmemory`

 `libsharedmemory` is a small C++11 header-only library for using shared memory on Windows, Linux and macOS. `libsharedmemory` makes it easy to transfer data between isolated host OS processes.
 It also helps inter-connecting modules of applications that are implemented in different programming languages.
-It allows for simple read/write data transfer of `uint8_t*` / `unsigned char*` and `std::string`.
+It allows for simple read/write data transfer using single, indexed memory address access and also using array-types like `std::string`, `float*`.

 <img src="screenshot.png" width="350px" />